DataFire/Integrations/integrations/generated/amazonaws_apigateway/README.md

   * body **required** [Blob](#blob)

 ### ImportRestApiRequest
-* ImportRestApiRequest `object`: A POST request to import an API to Amazon API Gateway using an input of an API definition file.
+* ImportRestApiRequest `object`: A POST request to import an API to API Gateway using an input of an API definition file.
   * body **required** [Blob](#blob)

 ### Integer